Shake it off

 16-bit Grand Theft Auto is here and it’s called Shakedown: Hawaii.
 Steal cars, money, weapons, and wreak havoc on a corporate-owned island.
 Dilute quality and increase profits to take over the competition in a rat race to be the top dog.
 You want to be the very best, but try to enjoy the ride along the way.

-Looks are the first attention grabber for me so that’s what we’ll start with.
 I very much love the 16-bit visual category and Shakedown: Hawaii fits that mold pretty well.
 Many aspects of an “open-world” game make me question whether or not this art style will work, but with each question comes a nice looking answer that satisfies me.
 Buildings, planes, and large vehicles exploit the art style the best.
 They paint the pixels in a satisfying way that entices me to hunt down new objects in-game.
 It makes exploring and looking for secrets all the more fun.

 Shooting was either going to be within eight directions or twin-stick.
 To my surprise, it was twin-stick as well as auto-aim and I loved that.
 It met and surpassed my expectations in a nice way.
 Auto-aim grabs on to a nearby enemy allowing the player to simply run and dodge fire, while taking twin-stick control gave aiming freedom to manoeuvre in your own way.
 Linear areas I gravitated towards the auto-aim while engaging in enemy fire from all directions I opted for manual aim.
 When you feel like going on a destruction spree to gain points and money, the auto-aim is a big help.